Julie Carpenter, Ph.D.

 Books

-Carpenter, J. (In progress, expected 2023).
-The Naked Android: Synthetic socialness and the human gaze.
+Carpenter, J. (November, 2024).
+The naked android: Synthetic socialness and the human gaze.
 UK: CRC Press/Taylor & Francis Group.

 Carpenter, J. (2016).
 Culture and human-robot interaction in militarized spaces: A war story.
-UK: Routledge/Taylor & Francis.
+USA: Routledge/Taylor & Francis.

 Book Chapters